francofor/Naxos/README.md

 Integrate the Naxos.h, Naxos.c and KeccaK subroutines in the application that needs the key exchange.

-Call the functions privateKey, calculateXY, calculateKa and calculateKb to implement the key exchange.
+Call the functions publicKey, calculateXY, calculateKa and calculateKb to implement the key exchange.

 # Development notes
 Integers are represented internally with arrays of 64 bits.
 Therefore, integer and modular arithmetic